mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2020/2020-02-20-Updating-Git-Project-Structure.md

  * [new branch]      updating-structure -> updating-structure
 ```

-Once that is completed you can then start testing and resolving any issues that
-you may find from any CI tests if enabled.
-In my case I have pushed to GitHub
-and I have a GitHub Actions workflow that should kick off.
-Remember, this is
-something I included in the Cookiecutter template.
+Once that is completed, you can start testing and resolving any issues you may find from any CI tests if enabled.
+In my case, I have pushed to GitHub, and I have a GitHub Actions workflow that should kick off.
+Remember, this is something I included in the Cookiecutter template.

-And finally, once you are happy with where your new `updating-structure` branch
-is.
-You can then create a Pull Request to get the changes merged into your
-`master` branch.
-I want to stress once again that we have not touched our
-`master` branch at all so it still has the original structure until the Pull
-Request is merged.
+Finally, once you are happy with the state of your new updating-structure branch, you can create a Pull Request to merge the changes into your master branch.
+I want to stress once again that we have not touched our master branch at all, so it will remain with its original structure until the Pull Request is merged.

 ## Conclusion

-Overall, this is not too bad of an excercise to get the new structure in place.
-But initially it can be quite daunting as you may be worried about causing
+This is an excellent exercise to get the new structure in place.
+However, initially, it can be daunting, as you may be worried about causing issues.
-issues.
 But if you follow these steps, you should be just fine!
-So, there you
-have it.
-I'd love to hear from others on how they go about these types of
-scenarios and your experiences.
-So feel free to leave feedback.
+So, there you have it.
+I'd love to hear from others on how they go about these types of scenarios and your experiences, so feel free to leave feedback.

 Enjoy!